Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Statistical inference with DP bootstrap

-In this section, we review two classic methods for statistical inference with bootstrap and modify them to obtain valid inference with DP bootstrap. {First}, we demonstrate how to use DP bootstrap to estimate the mean and variance of the sampling distribution and construct standard confidence intervals (CIs).
-However, the coverage of this type of CI is not satisfactory \citep{brawner2018bootstrap}.
-We propose another approach using deconvolution to recover the correct sampling distribution from the DP bootstrap estimates.
-The deconvolved distribution satisfies the same $f$-DP guarantee because of the post-processing property \citep[Proposition 4]{dong2021gaussian}.
-At the end of this section, we provide simulation results on deconvolution with the DP bootstrap Gaussian mechanism.
+In this section, {we use the insights from the classic methods for statistical inference with bootstrap estimates to develop private statistical inference using DP bootstrap estimates.
+We analyze the asymptotic distributions of the sample mean and sample variance of the DP bootstrap estimates, and we use them to build asymptotic CIs.
+We prove that the sample mean of DP bootstrap estimates is a consistent estimator with optimal convergence rate, and our asymptotic CIs has coverage guarantee and optimal average width.
+Although \citet{brawner2018bootstrap} have explored similar ideas, their analysis is less rigorous, without proof, and restricted to the population mean inference problem, while we provide solid proofs under more general settings.} {To further improve the finite-sample performance of using DP bootstrap for private inference,} we propose another approach using deconvolution to recover the sampling distribution from the DP bootstrap estimates.
+The deconvolved distribution satisfies the same $f$-DP guarantee because of the post-processing property \citep[Proposition 4]{dong2021gaussian}, and {in our simulation, it is very close to the non-private sampling distribution.
+In the end of the section, we provide the algorithms of the DP bootstrap estimates, the asymptotic CIs, and the deconvolution method.}

-Throughout the rest of this paper, to simplify the statements and make our results comparable to other private inference methods, we use the Gaussian mechanism in DP bootstrap and its corresponding asymptotic privacy guarantee, $\mu$-GDP.
-We {include} remarks when other types of mechanisms can be used.
-Note that the asymptotic privacy guarantee can always be replaced by accurate composition results on our $f$-DP result in Theorem \ref{thm:fdp_single_boot} if strict privacy guarantee is needed (see Supplement Section \ref{sec:append_exact_eval_f_comp} for numerical techniques.)
+Throughout the rest of this paper, we focus on using the Gaussian mechanism in DP bootstrap and its corresponding asymptotic privacy guarantee, $\mu$-GDP.
+We include a remark when other types of mechanism can be used.
+Note that the asymptotic privacy guarantee can always be replaced by numerical composition results in Proposition \ref{prop:numerical-composition} if a strict privacy guarantee is needed. \citep{zheng2020sharp, gopi2021numerical, zhu2021optimal}.